WillBlackney/Hereos-Of-Herp-Derp/README.md

 # Hereos Of Herp Derp

+### IMPORTANT NOTE!
+This project has been discontinued due to a multitude of reasons, chiefly project scope, budget and some inherit design flaws that prevent me from making this game truely great.
+This was the first solo project i worked on that was scoped for over a year, and as such, the experience of taking on such a large project by myself has taught me many great lessons about software development that i couldn't have learnt from my CS degree.
+The game will be still be available for download/playing at Itch.io.

+The good news: this project has had an identity crisis, and is now being redesigned as a card battler game.
+You can view more information about the game here: https://github.com/WillBlackney/Herp-Derps-Plight...Source-Code-And-Project-Files

+### About the game
 Developed using the Unity Engine, 'Hereos Of Herp Derp' is a 2D, Roguelike adventure game reminiscent of titles like 'Dungeons And Dragons', 'Slay The Spire' and 'Divinity 2: Original Sin'.
 This project is currently my main focus.

 A playable demo is available for download here: https://blackney-studios.itch.io/heroes-of-herp-derp
 ### Screen Shots